tklauser/go-sysconf/README.md

 [![Build Status][1]][2] [![Go Report Card][3]][4]

-`sysconf` for Go, without using cgo.
+`sysconf` for Go, without using cgo or external binaries (e.g. getconf).

 Supported operating systems: Linux, Darwin, FreeBSD, NetBSD, OpenBSD.
 Support for DragonflyBSD and Solaris is planned but not yet implemented.